 Just as your employer brand has a huge impact on employee morale, your retention rates are greatly dependent on your reputation as well.
 Make your company a place where employees love to come, and you’ll see a dramatic improvement in turnover.

 It all comes full-circle, as low turnover is a great sign of a strong employer brand.
 And perhaps the most tangible benefit to low turnover is an increase in your bottom line — LinkedIn research shows that companies that fail to invest in their reputation lose an average of $5,000 per employee.
-That adds up quickly with a national turnover rate of 22% — of which many industries are well above — so making the investment in your employer brand is well worth it in the long run.
+That adds up quickly as we continue to navigate the Great Resignation — so making the investment in your employer brand is well worth it in the long run.

 Your employer brand can greatly affect your business because top talent will serve your customers better.
 Having the best team in place makes a difference in customer satisfaction, so if you’re not able to attract quality employees, you can expect a subpar customer experience.